PlatONnetwork/docs/docs/PlatON经济方案.md

 ##### Delegate

-Energon holders can earn profits by entrusting Energon in their hands to alternative validator candidates.
+LAT holders can earn profits by entrusting LAT in their hands to alternative validator candidates.

-- Energon delegated from two sources:
+- LAT delegated from two sources:

-    (1)  Energon of account balance: refers to the balance of the account, which is the Energon circulating in the account and can be used at any time.
+    (1)  LAT of account balance: refers to the balance of the account, which is the LAT circulating in the account and can be used at any time.

-    (2) Energon for account lockout: refers to the part of the account where the account is locked in the restricting contract.
+    (2) LAT for account lockout: refers to the part of the account where the account is locked in the restricting contract.

-- To prevent malicious delegation attacks, there is a minimum Energon limit for a single delegation.
+- To prevent malicious delegation attacks, there is a minimum LAT limit for a single delegation.
-- Energon commissioned enters the next epoch and starts to lock.
-Energon commissioned does not actively redeem.
-Energon commissioned will continue to be locked.
+- LAT commissioned enters the next epoch and starts to lock.
+LAT commissioned does not actively redeem.
+LAT commissioned will continue to be locked.
 The system does not support the automatic redemption function.
 At the same time, only when a complete epoch is locked will it participate in sharing node revenue.

 - Once the alternative validator candidate applies for withdrawal or is withdrawn by the system, he cannot continue to delegate.
-The original entrusted Energon will be unlocked, and users need to actively redeem the entrusted Energon.
+The original entrusted LAT will be unlocked, and users need to actively redeem the entrusted LAT.

 ##### Delegated award

-Based on the PPoS consensus, the client entrusts Energon to the alternative validator candidates, which affects the ranking of alternative validator candidates.
+Based on the PPoS consensus, the client entrusts LAT to the alternative validator candidates, which affects the ranking of alternative validator candidates.
 The alternative validator candidates ranked in the top 101 can become alternative validators for each epoch and get Staking Reward, at the same time have the opportunity to become a validator, participate in the block production and get block rewards and transaction fee rewards in the block.
 The principal is an important factor in maintaining thealternative validator ranking of the alternative validator.
 In order to improve the ranking and attract the principal to commission, the alternative validator candidates needs to generously assign the commission reward to the principal who is given the system reward.
 The percentage of rewards specifically allocated to the client is submitted by the node in the stage of pledge to become a alternative validator candidate.

 - Delegated rewards come from two sources: